craftcms/docs/docs/4.x/extend/services.md

 }
 ```

-Plugins also have a special [config()](craft4:craft\base\PluginInterface::config()) method you can use instead if you’d like to make your service extendable at the project level:
+Plugins also have a special [config()](craft4:craft\base\PluginInterface::config()) method you can use instead if you’d like to make your service extensible at the project level:

 ```php
 public static function config(): array